• Skip to main content

 Yeast Donuts with Rose Glaze

-Published: May 27, 2020 · Modified: May 9, 2023 by Famidha Ashraf with Leave a Comment
+Modified: Jan 24, 2025 · Published: May 27, 2020 by Famidha Ashraf · Leave a Comment

 Jump to Recipe

 Looking to bake something sweet and indulgent?
-Try this irresistible homemade yeast donuts recipe with a aromatic rose glaze.
-These fluffy treats are perfect for any occasion, and the addition of rose glaze garnished with dried rose petals gives them a unique flavor.
+Try this irresistible homemade fried yeast donuts recipe with an aromatic rose glaze.
+These fluffy treats are perfect for any occasion, and the addition of rose glaze garnished with dried rose petals gives them a unique flavour.
 With simple ingredients and easy-to-follow instructions, this recipe is perfect for novice bakers.
 So why wait?
 Let's get baking!

 rose glazed yeast donuts stacked on a plate garnished with dried rose petals.

-I am not so much of a donut or doughnut fan but have you heard of mob mentality?
+I am not so much of a donut fan but have you heard of mob mentality?
 Yeah, we never grew up with cakes and pies and doughnuts but globalization brought Krispy Kreme to India and you know the rest!
 But I do have a pleasant memory of my first ever doughnut that I made along with my sister as part of our school home science project; probably in 7th grade.
-We were so excited to have made something that we only see in magazines and even shared them with our colony friends.
-I have no recollection of the recipe nor we ever made them again 🤣
+We were so excited to have made something that we only see in magazines and even shared it with our colony friends.
+I have no recollection of the recipe nor have we ever made them again 🤣

 Jump to: